mrbing47/stream/README.md

 cd /d "path/to/project/root"
 ```

-This files allows the user to start the server from **Command Prompt** and start the server from any place on any directory.
+This files allows the user to start the server any place on any directory using **Command Prompt**.
 Following are the ways to pass **arguments** to the file:

 1. Nothing, this will open the file in **current** directory with the **default** port number in _`.env`_ file or in the _`server.js`_ file: